Nicolas-Latte/GANVC/README.md

 # Global alternatives of natural vegetation cover (GANVC)

-This repository contains the raw data (download link and GEE scripts) and the annotated R scripts used in the study "Global alternatives of natural vegetation cover" (GANVC), submitted to Nature Communications (https://www.nature.com/ncomms/).
+This repository contains the raw data (download link and GEE scripts) and the annotated R scripts used in the study "Global alternatives of natural vegetation cover" (GANVC), accepted by Nature Communications (https://www.nature.com/ncomms/).

 ## Raw Data Access
 The raw data can be downloaded from the following link: